j2objc-contrib/j2objc-gradle/README.md

 ### Usage

-At HEAD, this plugin is in a state of flux as we refactor it into a first-class Gradle plugin for our beta.
-You may wish to wait for the beta release as we may make backwards incompatible changes before that point.

 You should start with a clean java only project without any Android dependencies.
 It is suggested that the project is named `shared`.
 It must be buildable using the standard [Gradle Java plugin](https://docs.gradle.org/current/userguide/java_plugin.html).